jtambra/ft_printf/README.md

 2. run the `make` command.
 3. include the header files.
-4. call by ft_printf, and use just as you gonna use the normal printf. ps : this project is only tested in MAC os, I don't know it's behavios in other os.
+4. call by ft_printf, and use just as you gonna use the normal printf.